J-Reed700/Mutter/README.md

 8. You can press `Ctrl+Shift+Q` to quit the application.

+### LLM Processing

+1. To use LLM processing, you need to have an LLM server running.

+2. The default server is Ollama, but you can use any other LLM server that supports the API.

+3. You can configure the server in the settings.

+4. You can also use the `python -m poetry install --extras llm` command to install the LLM dependencies and run the application with embedded LLM processing.

+5. To use the embedded LLM processing, press `Ctrl+Shift+P` to process the current transcription on clipboard.

 ## Configuration

 - Click on the system tray icon and select "Settings" to configure: